- System Requirements

 Last, you can determine if a presenter has the ability to accept questions from the audience.
 Accessible Event can be configured to allow audience members to ask questions via text or audio/video.
 This capability will be discussed in further detail later in the manual.
 When a question from an audience member is received, any presenter who has the ability to accept questions will receive a notification that a question is pending, and can then accept or discard it.

 Before you begin your event, you’ll want to test the placement of your video camera if you intend to use one.
 To test that your video camera is focused appropriately, simply select “Test Camera” from the Accessible Event main page after you have logged in.
 If you have vision, you’ll be able to observe how your video feed will appear to attendees of your event.
 Once you have verified that your video positioning is optimal, you may close the “Test Camera” window.
+Note that you are only testing your video locally with this option.
+No content is streamed to the server during this test, so if you are attempting to test that video is broadcasting to the audience successfully, you'll need to run a test event and then ask an attendee to verify that your video is streaming properly.

 It is possible to use Accessible Event alongside other meeting programs, such as Adobe Connect, WebX, Microsoft Live Meeting, and others.
 You may want to do this when the majority of your group of attendees is accustomed to a particular meeting program, but you still need to provide accessibility for some of your attendees.
 To use Accessible Event alongside another meeting program, there is very little learning curve for a presenter.
 Steps for creating and hosting an event are listed later in this user’s guide.
 This section describes concepts to be aware of when running Accessible Event with another meeting program.